charlie-vf/genshin-recipes-blog/README.md

 - Ability to leave a rating and review on recipes after marking them as made.
 This will be viewable on the recipe's page as an additional component.
 - Filter favourites page by recipes the user has tried, instead of those being displayed as a separate page.
-- User stats (likes, followers & following) when clicked navigate to the relevant content
+- User stats (followers & following) when clicked navigate to the relevant content

 I believe these features would improve the user experience of this site: